CircuitChaos/qmx-contest/README.md

 * Add some reasonable limits to the WPM
 * Prevent frequency changes when sending
 * Add frequency limits for the CW band (as an option)
-* Allow frequency rollbacks (so if we go to 7000 kHz and try to decrement the frequency, we should roll back to 7040 kHz or something, not go to 6999 kHz – make it configurable)
+* Allow frequency rollbacks (so if we go to 7000 kHz and try to decrement the frequency, we should roll back to 7040 kHz or something, not go to 6999 kHz – make it configurable) – or maybe make it different and just set minimum or maximum frequency then?
 * Make keyer smarter – currently if text is being sent and another send is attempted, it's rejected, but it should be concatenated
 * Seems that QMX finally supports sending CW text via CAT – use it
 * Recalculate timeout in interrupted select() calls